jcurran1289/PP1-FiveASideNYC/README.md

 ## TESTING

 - Using the chrome devtools, I confirmed the website is responsive and functions on all screen sizes. see Responsiveness Testing section below
 - I have confirmed that both forms work. they require entries in every field, will only accept numbers in the phone number field and emails in the email fields.
-The submit button works ok too
+- Confirmed the submit and send message button works and open in a new tabs
 - I tested that this page works in different browsers: Chrome, Firefox, Microsoft Edge
+- Tested and confirmed that the three links (about us, register and contact us) in the navaigation bar bring the user to the appropriate section on the page

 ### Validator Testing